I'm Ben Baran.

 Dr. Baran delivers consulting solutions to organizations across a wide range of industries and sectors.
 He holds certifications as a Senior Professional in Human Resources from the HR Certification Institute and as a SHRM Senior Certified Professional from the Society for Human Resource Management.

 Prior to joining academia, Dr. Baran served as a public-relations professional at The University of North Carolina at Charlotte and as an active-duty officer in the U.S. Navy.
 A veteran of Operation Iraqi Freedom and Operation Enduring Freedom, he led the warship USS Preble during more than 500 hours of complex operations at sea from the California coast to the Arabian Gulf.
 He continues his military service as a commander in the U.S. Navy Reserve.
 Dr. Baran was recalled to active military service in November 2012 and served within NATO Training Mission-Afghanistan/Combined Security Transition Command-Afghanistan from December 2012 to December 2013 as a management and training consultant to the Afghan National Police in Kabul, Afghanistan.
-Dr. Baran is an active member of the U.S. Navy’s Human Resources Community.
+Dr. Baran is an active member of the U.S. Navy’s Human Resources Community, and he is currently the commanding officer of Navy Reserve Expeditionary Combat Readiness Center Detachment Charlie.
+He completed Joint Professional Military Education Phase I and Phase II through the U.S. Naval War College and National Defense University’s Joint Forces Staff College, respectively.

 Dr. Baran holds bachelor’s degrees in political science and communication from Villanova University and earned his master’s degree in industrial/organizational psychology and Ph.D. in organizational science from The University of North Carolina at Charlotte.

 Most of the time, he can be found in the Cleveland/Akron area of Ohio.

-Ph.D., Organizational Science: University of North Carolina at Charlotte
+Ph.D., Organizational Science: The University of North Carolina at Charlotte

-M.A., Industrial/Organizational Psychology: University of North Carolina at Charlotte
+M.A., Industrial/Organizational Psychology: The University of North Carolina at Charlotte

 B. A., Political Science, Communication: Villanova University